antonio24073/aapanel-updater/README.md

 ## IMPORTANT

-Centos 7 version is DEPRECATED, use Ubuntu version instead
+Centos 7 version is DEPRECATED; instead, use Ubuntu version.

 ## Install